-Humane Society International’s private land conservation program, the Wildlife Land Trust (WLT), strives to support the wildlife and habitat protection efforts of nearly 500 landowners covering 60,000 hectares across Australia.
-From Carnaby’s black-cockatoos in the west through to grey-headed flying-foxes along the east coast, mahogany gliders in the north, down to forty-spotted pardalotes at the foot of Tasmania, the presence of threatened species on WLT sanctuaries around the country highlights the important role private land plays in protecting the wildlife that needs it most.
+Today we celebrate the members of Humane Society International’s private land conservation program, the Wildlife Land Trust (WLT), who each strive to support wildlife and habitat on their land.
+The conservation efforts of more than 930 landowners protect just over 88,000 hectares across Australia.
+From Carnaby’s black-cockatoos in the west, through to grey-headed flying-foxes along the east coast, mahogany gliders in the north, down to forty-spotted pardalotes at the foot of Tasmania, the presence of threatened species on WLT sanctuaries around the country highlights the important role private landholders can play to protect our native threatened wildlife.

 WLT sanctuary ‘Inala’ is the most significant site in the world for forty-spotted pardalotes.
 Image: Andrew Browne